 'Quamby', formerly 'Woongarra', designed by George A. Moore for Reginald Thwaites and constructed over 1923-24at 29 Alfred Road, Glen Iris, is significant to the City of Boroondara.

-The tennis court, outbuildings and additions after 1931 are not significant.
+The tennis court, outbuildings, additions and alterations after 1931 are not significant.

 29 Alfred Road, Glen Iris, is architecturally and aesthetically significant to the City of Boroondara.